Obstetrics and Gynecology

 Results: The main recorded nosological form was infection of the area of surgical intervention.
 In 3% of cases, postoperative metroendometritis complicated by the inconsistency of sutures on the uterus with the development of obstetric peritonitis, and in 7.6% by sepsis.
 The structure of isolated microflora in postoperative infection was different after planned and emerged delivery, which should be taken into account when developing a local form of perioperative antibiotic prophylaxis and therapy.

-Conclusions: At present, there is an underestimation of the severity of metroendometritis after cesarean section with premature discharge or a belated transfer from the maternity hospital to the specialized observatory department of the multi-profile hospital.
+Conclusion: At present, there is an underestimation of the severity of metroendometritis after cesarean section with premature discharge or a belated transfer from the maternity hospital to the specialized observatory department of the multi-profile hospital.
 One in five postoperative metroendometritis caused by multidrug-resistant hospital microflora.

 Keywords: Caesarean section, infectious complications, observational department, obstetric wound infection, postnatal metroendometritis, postpartum sepsis, obstetric peritonitis.